airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 <!--33% of our readers come from the US, 8% from India, 5% from the UK, and 3% from Canada. -->

-## 3 Ride our $100,000 investment
+## 3 Special Sponsor Promotional Benefits

-We are hosting a 3 month long [writing competition](//airpair.com/100k-writing-competition) to celebrate the release of our new Github API powered, collaborative author tools.
-From March onwards, all posts on AirPair can be fork and improved by the community.

-We're giving away $5k, $3k & $2k in cash prizes to the three most shared posts, with many smaller category prizes from $150-$1500.

-We'd like to help companies generate fresh top notch tutorials and thought pieces, to stimulate community activity and create more awareness of your technology amongst the wider AirPair community.
+We'd like to help companies leverage their loyal followers to heighten mindshare of your technology amongst the wider AirPair community.

-#### 3.1 Exposure
+With [$100k in cash prizes set aside for our writing competition](//airpair.com/100k-writing-competition) we are driving lots of eyeballs to AirPair over the next 3 months.

-As a prize sponsor we will provide you with:
+As a sponsor we will provide you with:

-- a **full post** on our site explaining what you would like developers to write about
+- A **full post** on our site explaining what you would like developers to write about
-- **logo placement** on [our competition page](//airpair.com/100k-writing-competition) with a link to your site, or to your post on our site
+- **Logo placement** on [our competition page](//airpair.com/100k-writing-competition) with a link to your site, or to your post on our site
-- a **blurb (140 characters) in our weekly roundup** of top posts of the week
+- A **blurb (140 characters) in our weekly roundup** of top posts of the week
-- a **blurb (140 characters) in our bi-weekly newsletter** to 20,000+ subscribers
+- A **blurb (140 characters) in our bi-weekly newsletter** to 20,000+ subscribers
 - **2 tweets per week** mentioning your support as sponsor
-- special AirPair **promotional treatment** for all posts related to your technology
+- Special AirPair **promotional treatment** for all posts related to your technology
+- Help engaging and motivating your community to write great content.

-You also have the opportunity to post "sponsor updates" about any new features or updates you are releasing in the next 3 months.
+You also have the opportunity to post your own "sponsor updates" about any new features or updates you are releasing in the next 3 months.

-#### 3.2 Other like minded companies participating
+### 3.1 Other like minded companies participating

 <img src="/static/img/pages/postscomp/logo-firebase.png" style="width:200px" />
 <img src="/static/img/pages/postscomp/logo-pubnub.png" style="width:200px" />